Firangi-Shashidhar/Backend-API-for-Weather-Forecasting/README.md

 # Detailed explanation:
 1. Run the python script in VScode
-2. In the terminal you can see the base url http://127.0.0.1:5000.
-When you click on this url, you will see 404 error.
+2. In the terminal you can see the base url **http://127.0.0.1:5000.** When you click on this url, you will see 404 error.
-3. Now go to your Postman workspace, set the request type to GET.
+3. Now go to your **Postman workspace**, set the request type to **GET**.
-4. Enter the URL for your Flask API endpoint i.e, http://127.0.0.1:5000/weather?.
+4. Enter the URL for your Flask API endpoint i.e, **http://127.0.0.1:5000/weather?**.
 5. Click on the “Params” tab.
-In the “Key” column, enter location.
-In the “Value” column, enter the city and state for which you want to retrieve the weather information.
+In the “Key” column, enter **location**.
+In the “Value” column, enter the **city** and state for which you want to retrieve the weather information.
-6. Click the send button to make the request.
+6. Click the send button to make the **request**.
-7. Now go back to the base url, inorder to fetch the weather data, you have to append the base url with the api endpoint i.e, http://127.0.0.1:5000/weather?location=city,state(eg: http://127.0.0.1:5000/weather?location=Bengaluru,Karnataka&location=Mysore, Karnataka).
+7. Now go back to the base url, inorder to fetch the weather data, you have to append the base url with the api endpoint i.e, **http://127.0.0.1:5000/weather?location=city,state(eg: http://127.0.0.1:5000/weather?location=Bengaluru,Karnataka&location=Mysore, Karnataka).**
-8. Now you can see the json file.
+8. Now you can see the **json file**.

 # Output Screenshots: